tinybirdco/use-case-examples/change_column_type_landing_and_recover_quarantine_data/README.md

 tb branch use <NAME_BRANCH>
 ```

-Now, you show be able to list all the releases we have by doing
+Now, you show be able to list all the Releases we have by doing

 ```shell
 tb release ls
 ```

 Also, you could query the preview release by running the following.
 In our case, we will be checking the number of rows of `analytics_events`.
-**If you are not ingesting data to the branch is expected that you want see any row as we did not run the populate of the migration pipe**
+**If you are not ingesting data to the branch it is expected that you won't see any rows as we did not run the populate of the migration pipe**

 ```shell
 tb --semver 1.0.0 sql "SELECT count() FROM analytics_events"
 ```

-At the moment, you need to run the populate command outside git, so you will need to run the following commands in our case
+At the moment, you need to run the populate command outside Git, so you will need to run the following commands

 ```shell